Like this?

 If you're unsure how to turn these into posts, 6 LinkedIn post ideas for founders and execs will help.

-These five categories are enough to build a strong, trustworthy presence.
+These six categories are enough to build a strong, trustworthy presence.

 What CEOs don't need to post